snarlferb/u/README.md

   This process makes it so that only the significant bits (which represent the actual color or shade information) are used for rendering or other operations.

-  Rendering functions can then occur afterwards in order to display the former information, that is, once you have a form of glyphs that can be rendered.
-At that point you can have functions for mapping characters to a glyph index in the font.
-Then it can be rendered at the specified potition.
-  Other functions such as `advance_width` may be applicable.
+  After conversion, the binary bitmap data for each glyph is stored in a data structure in memory.
+  This structure typically includes metadata such as glyph metrics (width, height, bearing, advance) alongside the binary bitmap data.

+  After the font data is processed, rendering functions are used to display.
+These functions map characters to their corresponding glyph indices in the font.
+Once mapped, glyphs can be rendered at specific positions within a text layout.
+Functions like `advance_width` are often used to determine the spacing between glyphs for proper alignment.

   The outline is scaled from the world space (sometimes known as coordinate or master space) to the screen space using a simple scaling transform.
 This scaled outline can then be converted into a monochrome bitmap,